 For example, a site may claim to be CNN but have a URL similar to one of the examples below.

 In the above example, "cnn" is a subdomain of the domain "fakenews.com" and is in no way affiliated with CNN.
-Just because the URL has the words "CNN" doesn't mean it is from CNN.
+A URL with the words "CNN" doesn't necessarily mean it was created by CNN.

-In the above example, "cnn" is the subdomain of the domain "com.co."
-The .co is the domain suffix that is often used to confuse or help prevent detection from someone not paying attention to the domain name.
+In the above example, "cnn" is the subdomain of the "com.co." domain.
+The ".co" is the domain suffix often used to confuse or help prevent detection from someone not paying attention to the domain name.

 In the above example, "cnn" is a file or directory contained on the "fakenews.com" domain.

 In 2016, Google helped spread some fake news because of how high they ranked because of traffic they received.
 However, they've improved their algorithms and have a fact-check features from fact-checking sites like Snopes.com to help identify fake news.